MichaelPalmer1/scoutr-go/README.md

 # Simple API Go

-A simple way to put an API in front of a DynamoDB or Firestore backend (CosmosDB support coming soon).
+A simple way to put an API in front of a DynamoDB, Firestore, or Azure CosmosDB (MongoDB) backend.

 This is based off of the Python implementation of the [SimpleAPI](https://github.com/GESkunkworks/simple-api).